In the 1980s, Merkur XR4Ti and Scorpio were created as an easy solution to fight European cars in the US. It definitely did not work out

 As the advertisements showed, Merkur’s main sales argument was offering cars from Germany.
 The brand did not depict them as better, in order to avoid causing problems to the local line, but different.
 The goal was to acknowledge that younger people were looking for new references.
 BMW was the best one at the time, the Japanese were preparing Acura, Lexus and Infiniti with the same purpose, and Ford wanted in.

-Since people were tired of the cars available to them, Merkur offered something new.
+Since people were tired of the available cars, Merkur offered something new.
 Ford imported only the Sierra XR4i at first and performed the necessary adaptations.
-The model received catalytic converters and stronger bumpers, which required slight external changes.
+The Merkur XR4Ti got catalytic converters and stronger bumpers, which required slight external changes.
 Besides, it replaced the 2.8L engine with a turbocharged 2.3L; the latter was already in use locally and, therefore, compliant with emissions rules.

 The engine swap brought the “T” to the name; Ford preserved the “i” because both used electronic fuel injection.
 On the other hand, it suppressed the “Sierra” altogether to avoid confusion with GMC Sierra and Oldsmobile Cutlass Ciera; neither was available in Europe.
 The German branch outsourced its assembly to Karmann; the projected production volumes were too low to justify adapting the regular Sierra’s line.